hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/cdata/__init__.md

     * `from .graber import Graber`: This line imports the `Graber` class from the file `graber.py`, which is located in the same directory as `__init__.py`.
 The `.` prefix indicates a relative import, signifying that `graber.py` resides within the `cdata` sub-package.
 This is a standard Python practice for organizing modules within a package structure.

 * **Variables:**
-    * `MODE = 'dev'`: This global variable likely controls operational modes (e.g., development vs. production).
+    * ``: This global variable likely controls operational modes (e.g., development vs. production).
 It's a string, initialized to 'dev'.
 Its purpose is to be used later within the package in different parts to implement different logic conditionally.

 * **Classes:**
     * The code defines no classes within `__init__.py`.
 It only imports the `Graber` class from `graber.py`.
 The role and functionality of `Graber` are not present in this `__init__.py` file.
 Further investigation into `graber.py` is needed to determine its purpose.